mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 The third of the Vilani Bureaus, Sharurshid was founded by the merchant caste and became a trading rather than manufacturing concern.
-To this day Sharurshid produces little but makes a vast amount of money buying and selling other firms’ produce.
+To this day Sharurshid produces little but makes a vast amount of money buying and selling other firms' produce.
 In particular Sharurshid is famous for luxury goods, a sector where it competes vigorously with Makhidkarun.